Behavior Policy for Patrons

 - Drinks in other than approved containers, and food, unless at scheduled events (see food and drink policy)

-- Use of tobacco products or drugs on library property
+- Use of illegal drugs or alcohol on library property

 - Cell phone use other than in designated area(s)

 - Diaper changing other than in designated area (lower level handicapped bathroom)

 - Soliciting or distribution of leaflets/panhandling in the library

 - Personal belongings which hamper the use of public space.
 (Personal belongings are the responsibility of the owner)